Persian language in the Indian subcontinent: Indian Persian

 The Persian language is now largely defunct in the Indian subcontinent.
 However, it still lingers in some scholarly and literary circles; for example, the University of Kashmir in Srinagar has been publishing the Persian-language journal Dānish since 1969.
 Some colleges and universities in India, Pakistan, and Bangladesh offer Persian as a course of study.
 Commenting on the state of the field in 2008, Abidi and Gargesh wrote that there was a "general lack of interest" in Persian studies.

 Though Arabic largely dominates the realm of Islamic liturgy and theology in the Indian subcontinent, Persian can be seen in some religious spheres: the dhikr sessions of Sufism often employ Persian poetry in song, and the Sufi devotional music genre of qawwali also uses Persian in parallel with local languages.
 Famed qawwali singer Nusrat Fateh Ali Khan sang sometimes in Persian.

 Indian Persian is linguistically the same as Modern Persian.
 However, when compared to modern Iranian Persian, it differs significantly in pronunciation.
 This is because the Persian spoken in the subcontinent is still the Classical Persian historically used as a lingua franca throughout the Persianate world.
 The most prominent difference is seen in the vowel system: in Iran, the language underwent some isolated developments to reach its present form, by which the eight-vowel system transformed into a six-vowel one.
 Indian Persian has continued to use the older system, and has hence has been called a "petrification" of Classical Persian.
 This is apparent in words like sher (lion, now shīr in Iran) and rōz (day, now rūz).
 Notably, the Dari Persian of Afghanistan also retains this old system.
 There have also been some changes in Indian Persian due to nativisation.
 Nasal vowels, which are not observed in Modern Persian, occur in the endings -ān, -īn, and -ūn (mardāṅ, dīṅ, chūṅ).

-The situation is summarised by Matthews, who says that Persian in the Indian subcontinent is usually pronounced as if it were Urdu (Hindustani).
+The situation is summarised by Matthews, who says that Persian in the Indian subcontinent is usually pronounced as if it were Urdu.
 Recently, there have been efforts in the subcontinent to switch to using Persian as it is pronounced in Iran.